WordPress on AWS Lightsail

 Trade-off: Introduces a small amount of additional infrastructure management and dependency on correct IP association.

-Implement a layered backup strategy using snapshots and S3
+Implement an initial layered backup strategy using snapshots and S3

-Why: Combining Lightsail snapshots with S3 backups provides redundancy and supports recovery from both instance-level and application-level failures.
+Why: The initial design combined Lightsail snapshots with S3 backups to provide redundancy and support recovery from both instance-level and application-level failures.

 Trade-off: Adds operational overhead and requires ongoing validation to ensure backups are usable.